What is Northbound?

 Having the support of others is one of the most helpful and effective components of recovery.
 Individuals can become more confident and engaged in their journey as they learn from others.
 This can encourage emotional growth, increase self-esteem, and inspire people to have stronger connections with the individuals in their lives.

 After inpatient treatment is complete, those in recovery can transition into an intensive outpatient program.
-This program allows individuals to live outside of the treatment facility while still receiving care and guidance here at Northbound.
+This treatment program allows individuals to live outside of the treatment facility while still receiving care and guidance here at Northbound.

 Even though individuals in outpatient treatment programs don’t usually live at their rehab facility, they still spend a certain amount of hours every week getting counseling, engaging in group therapy, and developing relapse prevention skills.